TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          This is text text-string on the image file.
 The item is rendered only if this string is not empty.

-         The cObj->data-array is loaded with the page-record, if for example the GIFBUILDER object is used by GMENU or IMGMENU.
+         The $cObj->data-array is loaded with the page-record, if for example the GIFBUILDER object is used by GMENU or IMGMENU.